Pocket track

 A pocket track, tail track, or reversing siding (UK: centre siding, turnback siding) is a rail track layout which allows trains to park off the main line.
 This type of track layout differs from a passing loop in that the pocket track is usually located between two main lines, rather than off to the side.
+Found primarily on metro systems, rapid transit light rail networks, and tramways, a pocket track allows certain trains or trams to change direction, even on lines with high traffic flow, while others continue through the station.

-Pocket tracks also allow for the short-turning of trains, truncating services at an intermediate station to control train frequency.
-They are also used at terminal stations to allow for the construction of future extension of a rail track without disrupting existing service.
+Pocket tracks also allow for the short-turning of trains, truncating services at an intermediate station to control train frequency, truncating lower ridership lines or services at an intermediate station in the case of the DART Orange Line, reversing the direction of special event trains or congestion alleviating trains, and storing trains when not in use.
+They are also used at terminal stations to allow for the construction of future extension of a rail track without disrupting existing service on the main tracks.